kylelaffoon/rackspace-how-to/content/cloud-files/cloud-files-curl-cookbook.md

 You can also install cURL on Microsoft Windows.
-To do so, visit the [cURL homepage](http://www.curl.com/) and download the executable from the[Downloads page](http://www.curl.com/download/).
+To do so, visit the [cURL homepage](http://www.curl.com/) and download the executable from the [Downloads page](http://www.curl.com/download/).
 The Windows binary will require installation of some Microsoft Visual C++ libraries to work correctly.